 The Company is not exposed to any externally imposed capital requirements except when the Company issues flow-through shares for which the amount should be used for exploration work.
-As at October 31, 2022, the Company has fulfilled all of its obligations by incurring the required amount of eligible exploration and evaluation expenditures in order to comply with the requirements of all its flow-through private placements concluded before October 31, 2022 (see Note 5).
+As at January 31, 2023, the Company has the obligation to incur \$317,809 in exploration expenditures no later than December 31, 2023 in order to comply with the requirements of flow-through private placements concluded in November and December 2022 (see Note 5).